anfe67/EUROBIS-QC/dbworks/README_DBWORKS.md

 ### MS SQL Server connectivity

-The package shall be used to connect to the MS SQL server containing the EUROBIS data, query the DB to obtain datasets and after having run the QCs, push the bitmask back to the database.
+This package shall be used to connect to the MS SQL server containing the EUROBIS data, query the DB to obtain datasets and after having run the QCs, push the computed bitmask back to the database records (update the qc field in table eurobis).

 The package contains connectivity and helper functions.
 The database connection parameters are in a config.ini file under resources.

 ### Test

-Testig is limited to demonstrating connectivity, querying a table and outputting all records in the form of a list of Python dictionaries.
+Testing is limited to demonstrating connectivity, querying a table and outputting all records in the form of a list of Python dictionaries.

 ## Parameters: